As you probably noticed, I familiarize myself with the subject of Firebase Cloud Messaging push notifications recently.

-So instead of injecting single value from properties to particular String variable, I decided to use Map type for simplicity.
+So instead of injecting a single value from properties to a particular String variable, I decided to use Map type for simplicity.
 It still uses the same @Value annotation.

 Again, we store the defaults in application.properties.
 So the app.notifications.defaults key looks like this:

 Moreover, you can see we’re using the FCMService directly, passing notifications requests objects to it.